Nothin' on You: Background and production

 Initially, Mars was not supposed to feature on the hook, but his "charisma" when singing it, made the label want to keep his voice after he recorded the final version.
 However, when "Nothin' on You" was being shown to different music industry decision-makers, one of them tried to give the song to a "blue-eyed blonde" artist instead of Mars, due to his race.
 That experience made the singer reach his lowest point so far in his career.
 Mars concluded, "Even with that song in my back pocket to seal the deal, things like that are coming out of people's mouths.
 It made me feel like I wasn't even in the room."
 According to American record producer Jim Jonsin, Atlantic Records' chairman, Craig Kallman, wanted him to work on the track for Lupe Fiasco.
 However, Jonsin pressured Kallman to give the song to B.o.B.
 Fiasco stated that Kallman told him his lyrics and performance on the record were "wack".
-Fiasco claimed that the repeated denigration from the label drove him to a breaking point, and to feel "suicidal".
+Fiasco claimed the repeated denigration from the label drove him to a breaking point.
 Afterwards, his verses were removed and new ones were written by Mars and B.o.B.
-An unmixed version of the song with Fiasco's verses and Mars's vocals leaked later in the same year.
+An unmixed version of the song with Fiasco and Mars's vocals leaked later in the same year.
 B.o.B. wrote his rendition with Mars, Lawrence, and Levine, who also handled production as the Smeezintons.
 Levine and Mars played all the instruments on the track, with Brody Brown playing the bass.
 Levine recorded, engineered and mixed the song at Levcon Studios in California.
 It was mastered by Chris Gehringer at Sterling Sound, NYC.